IvanUkhov/blog/about.md

 Hello,

 I am Ivan, the author of this blog.
-I am passionate about statistics and machine learning, and writing here is a way for me to learn and to share what I learn.
+I am passionate about statistics, machine learning, and data science, and writing here is a way for me to learn and to share what I learn.

 On a more professional note, I received a Ph.D. degree in computer science from Linköping University in 2017.
 My [research] was mainly focused on uncertainty quantification in the context of electronic systems, which one can read more about in my doctoral [thesis].
-At the moment, I work as a senior data scientist at a gaming tech company based in Stockholm.
+Since early 2018, I work as a senior data scientist at a gaming tech company based in Stockholm.

-Please do not hesitate to reach out, and thank you for stopping by.
+Please feel free to reach out.
+Thank you!

 Sincerely yours,<br/>Ivan